 How many of us have imagined that if we were better looking, we would be happier?
 Perhaps for you it would be smarter, stronger, richer, funnier, or thinner.
 The pursuit of perfection can get pretty subtle and unnerving in therapy, too, especially a long-term therapy like psychoanalysis.
 It’s easy to get drawn into a misguided effort to become a perfectly functioning adult: always knowing the right thing to say, never getting our feathers ruffled, easily finding an ideal work-life balance, and never ever again getting drawn into our old worries, preoccupations, bitterness, or conflicts.
 Both on and off the couch, I have shed my share of tears anguishing over my imperfections and wanting so much to overcome them, to be done with them, frankly, to get rid of them.

 It takes a lot of hard psychological work to realize that our pursuit of perfection is in vain.
-First of all, no one is perfect, no one has it all.
-And second, even if we could be perfect, it wouldn’t get us to where we really want to go.
+First of all, no one is perfect; no one has it all.
+Second, even if we could be perfect, it wouldn’t get us where we really want to go.

 The story is about a little boy who is given a stuffed animal for Christmas, the Velveteen Rabbit.
 While it is a soft and lovely rabbit, it does not have the appeal of the more expensive, mechanical, and fancy toys in the boy’s collection.
 So it is soon forgotten, overshadowed by the other more exciting toys in the boy’s nursery.

-The Rabbit, however, makes friends with another long forgotten toy, the Skin Horse, the shabby veteran of the nursery that had been the favorite toy of the boy’s uncle many years before.
-One day, as the two stuffed animals are discussing the Rabbit’s inferiority complex, the Skin Horse shares some wisdom.
-A toy becomes real if its owner really loves it.
+The Rabbit, however, makes friends with another long forgotten toy, the Skin Horse, a shabby veteran of the nursery that had been the favorite toy of the boy’s uncle many years before.
+One day, as the two stuffed animals are discussing the Rabbit’s inferiority complex, the Skin Horse shares some wisdom: A toy becomes real if its owner really loves it.

 With the help of the wise Skin Horse, we begin to get it.
 We begin to understand that perfection may be fancy but it isn’t real and it certainly isn’t love.
 In some ways, perfection doesn’t encourage love either.
 In fact, it often discourages it.
 Like the Skin Horse suggests, the easier you break, the sharper your edges, the more you need to be carefully kept, the harder it is to love and be loved — and the harder it is to love yourself.
 Perfection has a kind of unexpected fragility.
 It doesn’t have the sturdiness needed for the rough and tumble of an ordinary, happy, and real life.